christianacca/web-api-starter/docs/github-app-creation.md

 3. **Securely Share with App Admin Team**
    - Use encrypted communication (e.g., Azure Key Vault, 1Password, secure file sharing)
    - Share the new `.pem` file with App Admin Team
-   - Include the ServiceNow ticket number and environment name in communication
+   - Include the Product Ops Portal request URL and environment name in communication

 4. **Wait for Confirmation**
    - Wait for App Admin Team to confirm successful upload to the environment